FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-15-cnn_streetview.md

 ## Architecture

 I am using 6 convolution layers with filter size 3x3 and ReLU activations.
 Max pooling layers after every other convolution layer.
 After the convolution layers I am using 2 hidden layers with dropout and a 62 way softmax output.
+The convolution and fully connected layers were initialized with the method described in He et al 2014 and the final softmax layer was initialized with the method described in Glorot and Bengio 2010.

 | __Layer Type__ | __Channels__ | __Size__ |